 As is recorded in the Bible, within a period of eight hours, from 2:00 a.m. to 10:00 a.m., Jesus Christ suffered six trials before receiving his death sentence.

-The Old Testament prophecies the outcome of the trials as it declares His innocence:
+The Old Testament prophesies the outcome of the trials as it declares His innocence:

 The New Testament then records seven witnesses who declare and confirm the innocence of Jesus.

-“Seven” (7) in the bible represents and symbolises the number of completeness and perfection (both physical and spiritual).
+“Seven” (7) in the bible represents and symbolizes the number of completeness and perfection (both physical and spiritual).